CES 2012 Wrap Up

 Android tablets were also a big item, but not as much as last year, most of these will run Android 3.2 and be able to update to Android 4 at some point.
 There are a few good looking ones, and also a bunch of cheep tablets that are also lacking in a lot of specs.
 The less expensive, but better tablets are contract locked with phone companies.

 Windows 8 was a big thing for some of the tablet makers and PC makers, they were showing it running and talking about products that will have it when it is out, but Microsoft talked only a little on it and how it is part of their phone stratigy coming up.
 But from what I see it may be good on a tablet but not so good on a desktop.

 Windows Phone 7 had some press and also a few new phones including Nokia making a comeback, but we will have to see if anyone will every buy these phones.
 I think all the hype seems a lot like the Palm Pree [FIX NAME].
 Most people only know the iPhone and they want an Android Smartphone, but that may change because Microsoft will be paying the people at stores commissions to sell the phones so who knows marketing is what sells products, that’s why the iPhone is doing good.

-Posted on January 13, 2012, in Intel, Laptops, Phones, Services, Tablets, TVs, Windows and tagged 4G, Android, CES, Intel, iPhone, Microsoft, Nokia, Smartphone, tablet, Ultrabooks, Windows, Windows Phone.
+Posted on January 13, 2012, in Archive, Intel, Laptops, Phones, Services, Tablets, TVs, Windows and tagged 4G, Android, CES, Intel, iPhone, Microsoft, Nokia, Smartphone, tablet, Ultrabooks, Windows, Windows Phone.
 Bookmark the permalink.
 Leave a Comment.